 Oleda Lynette Christian is our newest team member at Urban Hope, as our Administrative Assistant.

-Oleda is from Hampton VA, and is a disabled veteran.
-She served 10 years in the Air Force as a Pharmacy Technician and deployed overseas in support of Operation Enduring Freedom.
+Oleda is from Hampton VA, and is a veteran.
+She served 10 years in the Air Force as a Pharmacy Technician and deployed overseas in support of Operation Enduring Freedom and Operation Iraqi Freedom.

 It brings Oleda great pleasure to work with Church Hill’s community organizations in developing grassroots programs to strengthen the neighborhood.
 She knows that quality of life is essential for well-being, which includes adequate housing, community, and self-sufficiency.